 Skidmore Cares 2008 delivers the goods

 Skidmore has delivered a total of 82 boxes of food to four local food pantries as the result of this year’s Skidmore Cares program.
-The four beneficiaries of the food drive are the Saratoga County Economic Opportunity Council, the Franklin Community Center, the Salvation Army, and Shelters of Saratoga.
+The four beneficiaries of the food drive are the Saratoga County Economic Opportunity Council, Franklin Community Center, Salvation Army and Shelters of Saratoga.
 In addition, the program raised $550 in cash, which has been donated to Shelters of Saratoga for the purchase of fresh vegetables and meats.

 President Glotzbach and Marie Glotzbach with student

 volunteers for Skidmore Cares, along with some of the

 Groupings of employees and students, each headed by campus representatives, or “cheerleaders,” were assigned specific food items and goals.
 All told, some 1,200 food items were collected.

 “Clearly the demand on food pantries has risen during the last several months,” said Michelle Hubbs, Skidmore’s director of community service programs.
 “These agencies reached out to the community for food donations as early as the fall, as the economy worsened.
 Donations like the ones from Skidmore Cares are a crucial shot in the arm for these programs.”